Jack Priestley’s Family History

 1605 May 5 Thomas Cattersonne and Isabell Pettie both of this parish

 In 1603 Thomas’s father had taken over the tenancy of the Red Lion inn and farm in the centre of Skipton.
 Thomas senior died in 1612.
-A clause in his will urging his children to be friendly to his wife Margaret and “use her as a mother”, suggests that she was their stepmother and that there had been some difficulties between her and Thomas’s children.
-After Margaret’s death in 1616, the tenancy of the Red Lion passed to Thomas junior’s older brother Stephen.
+After his widow Margaret’s death in 1616, the tenancy of the Red Lion passed to Thomas junior’s older brother Stephen.

 We should expect Thomas and Isabell to have had children in the first decade of the 17th century.
 We have only found baptisms in the 1610s and 20s.
-The most likely explanation would be that Isabell died in the early years of their marriage, probably in childbirth, and that Thomas later remarried.
+One possible reason for this would be that Isabell died in the early years of their marriage, probably in childbirth, and that Thomas later remarried.
 We have found no evidence to prove or disprove this.
 The early Skipton baptism register does not name the mother.
 We have found no burial for Isabell Catterson either before or after the births of Thomas’s children.
-Waters believes she survived Thomas.

 Baptisms.
 Holy Trinity, Skipton.